 The F club in South London was chosen as the first venue for a collaborative shoot.
 I googled it.
 The website characterised it unequivocally as a swingers club, but what was clear to me was that in this group of people there was going to be no swinging.
 There would certainly be acting, posing and performing.

 We hired the whole place and having agreed in principle what could be done with the images we pitched up and set about being creative.
 Despite the numbers in the club, the images you see were mainly shot on a one-to-one basis, a few with people who I had never met before being friends of those at the first meeting.
-It was very dimly lit and I refused to use flash but nevertheless I got a lot of images which would feature within a list of what I might call the best images that I have, capturing raw emotion.
+It was very dimly lit and I refused to use flash but nevertheless I got a lot of images, some noisy, some blurry, which would feature within a list of what I might call the best images that I have, capturing raw emotion.

 Everybody was so gentle and respectful and open to ideas.
 In my case it was more about making it clear that the individuals could express themselves, which they did.
 Thereafter I was not afraid to shoot, sometimes in a most intimate way.